 Our last day before heading to the Oslo Airport was mainly spent on the road.
 We did a very light hike in the morning, then drove from Geilo to Oslo airport.

 Once we got to the airport, we returned our rental and waited in the airport for a few hours before catching our flight to Tromsø.
 We've been wanting to visit the Arctic Circle for soooo long.
 We are aware that many Norway itinerary trips seldom involve taking a plane to Tromsø, but we can't recommend this enough.
 Tromsø is spectacular, and you'll have the chance to see the northern lights if you visit in autumn/winter or the midnight sun if you visit during the summer.

 Day 13 - Tromsø City

-The first day in the Arctic Circle was spent exploring the city of Tromsø.
-The main centre is very small so you can probably finish it all in a few hours.
+We spent the first day in the Arctic Circle, exploring the city of Tromsø.
+The main centre is tiny, so you can probably finish it all in a few hours.
 We had breakfast at Risø, went from shop to shop, explored its souvenir stores and had lunch at Bardus Bistro (which by the way, we very much recommend).

 Day 14 - Lyngen Alps

 Imagine incredible mountains, glorious fjords and exceptional snowy peaks.
 Lush forests, rivers, mirror lakes and colourful houses: that was the Arctic Circle.

 Day 15 - Aurora Spirit and Northern Lights

 We had to retrace our steps and go all the way back, then go around the mountains and towards Lyngseidet.
-Sadly, this added a lot of time to our journey so we couldn't make it all the way to Aurora Spirit.
+Sadly, this added a lot of time to our journey, so we couldn't make it all the way to Aurora Spirit.
 Luckily, the road was insanely beautiful, so we didn't mind the added drive.
 We flew the drone on so many occasions, stopped to have a picnic and enjoyed the sound of silence.

 Once we reached Lyngseidet we continued towards Svensby and beyond.
 Again, we enjoyed the landscape, you can't imagine how beautiful it is to drive in the middle of nowhere.
 It's easy to lose the sense of time.
 That's why we needed to rush back to Tromsø to make it on time for our Northern Lights tour.

 We got to see the beautiful dance of the Northern Lights, a dream we both had for far too long.
-For this alone, we'd recommend you to visit Tromsø.
+For this, alone, we'd recommend you to visit Tromsø.

 Day 16 - Flight home